yichong96/Kjv-transcript-editing/readme.md

 </speak>
 ```

+> __Note__: The script cannot be run on a transcript multiple times.
+The script currently cannot handle update of pronounciations.
+The transcript file will be corrupted if run multiple times.

 > __Note__: **ADD** the correct IPA pronunciation to `data.js` and commit it back to this repository so that others can also get the updated IPA pronunciations !